BraysonWheeler/CSRF-Demo/README.md

 if a victim where to click on this link their saved cookies would be automaticlaly inserted into the request by the browser performing the action with the identity of the victim.

+## Fixes
+- Use csrf tokens saved in the DOM validated by the server.
+- don't set cookies with `same-site:"none"`

 ## Testing
 You can use profile.html to view your email. malicous.html is intended to be the phishing site used to trick a user into clicking a form and changing their email.
 Default setup for form based csrf attacks.
 Uncomment fetch() in malicious.html and app.options for the vulnerable api in main.py to use fetch based csrf.